felbinger/AdminGuide/docs/services/matrix.md

 ```yaml
 docker run -it --rm -v "/srv/comms/matrix/data:/data" -e "SYNAPSE_SERVER_NAME=matrix.domain.de" -e "SYNAPSE_REPORT_STATS=no" matrixdotorg/synapse:latest generate
 ```
 You have to specify the domain of the service using the SYNAPSE_SERVER_NAME environment variable.
-You also can enable anonymous statistics reporting by setting sthe SYNAPSE_REPORT_STATS to yes
+You also can enable anonymous statistics reporting by setting sthe SYNAPSE_REPORT_STATS to yes.

 After the command is done you can find the homeserver.yaml configurationfile in the data folder.
-Now you can start the service using docker-compose up -d matrix
+Now you can start the service using docker-compose up -d matrix.

 ### Register a new user
 You can enable the registration in your `homeserver.yaml` file: